 Meet your audience

 Recently I went for a short winter break in the direction of Curacao.
-And when you say Curacao, you immediately think of sun, white beaches and Blue Curacao, right?
-So, I planned a visit to the distillery.
+And when you say Curacao, you immediately think of sun, snow-white beaches and Blue Curacao, right?
+A visit to the famous distillery was also on my program.

 The traditional way